 Taking Notes in Class

-Many students utilize linear note taking to capture information in class.
-However, a mind map is the best tool for note-taking.
+Many students utilize linear note taking to take notes in class.
+However, a mind map is the ideal tool for note-taking.
 Rather than just writing what is dictated to you in class, mind maps force you to think about what you hear and only write the important information.

 Rather than writing whole sentences, you stick to the important images and keywords.
 You'll be able to save time during the lesson and afterward when revising your notes.

 Mind maps can be used to create to-do lists and ensure that you never forget important information.
-Also, mind mapping software can be the best alternative here since it allows you add deadlines to the tasks in your map and check off completed tasks.
+Also, mind map software can be a good alternative here since it allows you add deadlines to the tasks in your map and check off completed tasks.

-You can use mind maps to present information, for instance, doing a report at work or at school.
-If you want your audience to be impressed, use the board to draw a mind map while talking or giving your speech.
-It may not be easy initially, but if you prep for it by drawing the mind map several times before your presentation, you’ll be able to easily remember it when the time for presentation comes.
+You can use mind maps to present information, for instance, when doing a report at work or at school.
+Also, when giving a speech in front of an audience, you can use the board to draw a mind map.
+It may not be easy at the beginning, but if you prepare for it by drawing the mind map several times before your presentation, you’ll be able to easily remember it when the time for presentation comes.

 If you want, you can prepare a slideshow in advance by choosing the best mind map software that suits your needs.

-For those who are not always enthusiastic about group projects and find them boring can use mind mapping in order to make them more interesting.
-One study that included 18,000 interviewees revealed that 16% of the respondents declined teamwork opportunities due to several reasons.
-A mind map will make it easy for you to visualize what is required and work together with others to accomplish set tasks.
+Those who are not always enthusiastic about group projects and find them boring can use mind mapping in order to make them more interesting.
+One study that included 18,000 interviewees revealed that 16% of them declined teamwork opportunities due to several reasons.
+A mind map will make it easy for you to visualize what is required and work together with others to accomplish the determined tasks.